Attributes-PHP/wp-fastendpoints/README.md

 </p>

 ------
-**FastEndpoints** is an elegant way of writing custom WordPress REST endpoints with a focus on simplicity and readability.
+**WP-FastEndpoints** is an elegant way of writing custom WordPress REST endpoints with a focus on simplicity and readability.

-- Explore our docs at **[FastEndpoints Docs »](https://attributes-php.github.io/wp-fastendpoints/)**
+- Explore our docs at **[WP-FastEndpoints Docs »](https://attributes-php.github.io/wp-fastendpoints/)**

 ## Features